 Guerilla vs Gorilla Marketing

 Gorilla Marketer, aka GM, hates indie music, as he prefers repetitious top 40 only because he identifies that as the most commercial music on the planet.
-He works for Big Biz billionaires and defends any kind of Wall Street fraud.
-He also hates small biz and free thinkers, as he wishes they'd disappear so that they didn't interfere with what he calls "the free market."
 His idea of capitalism is everyone is free to buy his over-priced products if they want to be "relevant."
 As a pro-conformist authoritarian, he's studied the book Propaganda by Edward Bernays and applauds it for revealing mass mind control techniques used in advertising.

 Some might ask, "what's the difference between guerilla and gorilla marketing?"
 To that he says with confidence, "not a whole hell of a lot, but gorilla marketing is just slightly more profit-driven."